A verifiably secure and proportional committee election rule: Preliminaries

-\emph{Maximin support objective.} For the given instance, we consider a solution consisting of a tuple $(A,w)$, where $A\subseteq C$ is a committee of $k$ elected candidates, and $w\in\R^E$ is a vector of non-negative edge weights that represents a fractional distribution of each voter's vote among her approved candidates. \footnote{This weight vector is related to the notions of \emph{support distribution function} in~\cite{sanchez2016maximin} and \emph{price system} in~\cite{peters2019proportionality}.
-In particular, all voting rules considered in this paper are \emph{priceable}, as defined in~\cite{peters2019proportionality}.} For instance, for voter $n$ this distribution may assign a third of $s_n$ to $c_1$ and two thirds of $s_n$ to $c_2$, where $c_1, c_2\in C_n$.
-Vector $w$ is considered \emph{feasible} \footnote{Intuitively, a feasible solution $(A,w)$ should also observe $w_{nc}=0$ for each edge $nc$ with $c\not\in A$.
-However, as this constraint can always be enforced in post-computation, we ignore it so that the feasibility of a vector $w$ is independent of any committee.} if
+\paragraph{Maximin support objective.} For the given instance, we consider a solution consisting of a tuple $(A,w)$, where $A\subseteq C$ is a committee of $k$ candidates, and $w\in\R^E$ is a vector of non-negative edge weights that represents a fractional distribution of each voter's vote among her approved candidates. \footnote{This edge weight vector is related to the notions of \emph{support distribution function} in~\cite{sanchez2016maximin} and \emph{price system} in~\cite{peters2019proportionality}.
+In particular, all election rules considered in this paper are \emph{priceable}, as defined in~\cite{peters2019proportionality}.} For instance, for a voter $n$ this distribution may assign a third of $s_n$ to $c_1$ and two thirds of $s_n$ to $c_2$, where $c_1, c_2\in C_n$.
+Vector $w$ is \emph{feasible} \footnote{Intuitively, a feasible solution $(A,w)$ should also observe $w_{nc}=0$ for each edge $nc$ with $c\not\in A$.
+However, as this constraint can easily be enforced in post-computation, we ignore it so that the feasibility of a vector $w$ is independent of any committee.} if

 In our analyses, we will also consider \emph{partial} committees, with $|A|\leq k$.
 If $|A|=k$, we call it \emph{full}.
 All solutions $(A,w)$ in this paper are assumed to be feasible and full unless stated otherwise.
 Given a (possibly partial, unfeasible) solution $(A,w)$, we define the \emph{support} over the committee members as